fab-log/ticker/README.md

-# ticker

 <img src="https://github.com/fab-log/ticker/blob/main/public/pix/logo_wide.webp" alt="ticker logo" width="400">

-ticker is a web based simple text messaging application written in Javascript and node.js.
+ticker is a web based, simple text messaging application written in Javascript and node.js.
 It provides a secure user management and chatting options for one to one chats as well as group chats.

 Features are: